 Couples or small families may find that a model with 18 to 22 cubic feet of storage will suit their needs, but larger families or those who enjoy entertaining will likely need more space.
 As a general rule, two people should have at least 10 cubic feet of refrigerator space, not including freezer space.
 Add 1 1/2 more cubic feet per additional family member.

 And pay attention to the controls.
-Energy-efficient models have thermostats that allow you to select the exact temperature settings for both refrigerator and freezer compartments.
-To shop for energy-efficient refrigerators online, see Amazon.com.
+For example, energy-efficient models have thermostats that allow you to select the exact temperature settings for both refrigerator and freezer compartments.

 If you are a wine enthusiast, a wine cooler (also known as a wine refrigerator) may be the perfect addition to your kitchen.

 Some models are meant to be freestanding, but most are intended to be built into the kitchen cabinetry under the countertop.

 Depending upon the model, a wine cooler can hold between 20 and 60 bottles of wine.

 Most wine refrigerators have two separate zones: one for red wines and another for white wines.
 The door is generally made of amber or tinted glass to allow viewing of the refrigerator’s contents while protecting the wine from exposure to light.